 - The Mesa Butte area, including North Fork, Curley Sand, Ware Creek, 9999 & Death Valley, also in the Central Kananaskis zone;

 - A small bit of the Green Mountain trail is in the South Kananaskis zone;

 - Cat Creek Interpretive, which the Friends helped Parks staff re-build after the 2013 flood — our only project in the last 10 years in the Highwood area, and the only official trail wholly in the South Kananaskis zone.

 The Management Plan for the Sheep states that the Junction Mountain Fire Lookout access road in the South zone will be maintained by Alberta Transportation, but the other routes to the lookout from the east will not be (you can just make out the fire lookout in the photograph to the left).

 The Friends have a space!

 The Friends and FPT started conversations in 2014 about assisting with trail maintenance in some of these areas.
 These came to fruition in 2018 with an agreement to permit us to start maintaining trails in the “North West Kananaskis Zone”, which you can see on the map is everything north and west of Prairie & Moose Mountains in the Powderface Trail area.
-Our focus so far has been identifying projects generally, and working specifically on the Prairie Creek trail.
+Our focus initially was to identifying projects generally, and working specifically on the Prairie Creek trail.
 We started to implement these plans in 2020, and in 2023, started the major rebuild of the Powderface Creek trail.
 We have also expanded our work into the Sibbald Zone, though do not maintain the snowmobile trails.